In this article:

 However, the application of lemon itself to the skin may cause problems upon sun exposure and, therefore, is not recommended.

 Lemons are flavor enhancers.
 Lemons (both the juice and zest) can bring out the flavor of a number of dishes and beverages.

 – Add slices of lemons to your water each day for a refreshing drink.

 – Squeeze lemon over your vegetables, grains, and salads (both fruit and green salads) for added flavor.

-– Lemon juice added to dishes instead of salt can help reduce sodium in your diet.
+– Add lemon juice to dishes instead of salt to help reduce sodium in your diet.